sebastjan-hribar/tachiban/README.md

 #### 2.2.6 Session handling in a share code module
 It is possible to enable session handling in a share code module as provided by Hanami.
-To do this, we can create an authentication module in **app/actions/authentication.rb**.
+To do this, create an authentication module in **app/actions/authentication.rb**.
-The example below shows also how we can set custom values to replace default values in actions.
+The example below shows also how to custom values to replace default values in actions.

 ```ruby